Preparing for the impact of winter weather is a crucial task for us.

 We have snow ploughs to drive through snow.
 However, it is difficult to maintain and deploy a large fleet across the entire network due to the unpredictable and often relatively mild winter weather in Britain.

-We keep snow ploughs at strategic locations around the country, with a larger number in the North and Scotland, as they usually experience the most snowfall.
+We keep snow ploughs at strategic locations around the country, with a larger number in the North of England and Scotland, as they usually experience the most snowfall.

 Our sophisticated weather management service also helps us forecast where adverse weather will arrive, informing plans to deal with the worst areas using snow ploughs and other resources.